Introducing Innovation Fest

 Young people today face interconnected global challenges on a unprecedented scale: rising inequalities, the climate crisis, and the age of big tech are forcing a fundamental rethinking of how the world works.

 Innovation Fest is your space to develop genuinely transformative solutions to these Grand Challenges, through the lens of systems change.
 You’ll team up in small groups to develop genuinely transformative solutions to real global challenges through the lens of systems change.
-Choose from four tracks and take on a live challenged posed by an enterprise partner, spanning Mental Health and Wellbeing, the Climate Crisis, Inequalities and Data Empowered Societies.
-Across four days, you’ll rapidly ideate and prototype, culminating in a pitching competition to take your enterprise to the next level.
+Choose from four tracks and take on a live challenge posed by an enterprise partner, spanning Mental Health and Wellbeing, the Climate Crisis, Inequalities and Data Empowered Societies.
+Across four days, you’ll rapidly ideate and prototype your solution, then pitch it for the chance to win an exclusive mentorship package with leading social innovation experts.

 Innovation Fest is your sounding board: to know how you want to change the world, and what you can do about it.